 Many things.
 Getting pleasure and deep satisfaction out of life.
 And feeling like you have done something meaningful, whether it’s in the eyes of the world, or in your own eyes.
 That you’re engaged.
 And also success for me is very much about family.
 I have a very close family.

 Is there a place you haven’t been and are itching to see?

 There’s a lot.
 I want to go to Namibia, I want to go back to Patagonia in the north and explore it more.
-I’d like to go on vacation in José Ignacio in Uruguay.
+I’d like to go on vacation to José Ignacio in Uruguay.
 I’d like to go back to New Zealand.
-There are certain places in China I’d like to go.
+There are certain places in China I’d like to go to.
 I’m dying to go to Japan again.
 I want to go back to Scotland; it was so beautiful.
 I’d like to see Wales too.
 There’re so many places I want to go!

 What are you most proud of in your career?

 I did many things in my career, but I’d say I’m most proud of my time at Travel + Leisure.
 I was able to manage the magazine through very difficult times.
 After 9/11 and the 2008 financial collapse.
 I was able to maintain vitality and reinvent what I was doing, enough to manage and for the magazine to survive and even prosper.
 I’m also proud that I was able to raise two really great people, despite travel and working.

 Tell us about your current projects?